skip to Main Content

 Stipend and Conditions

-All participants in the Religious Worlds institute (and other 3-week NEH summer programs) receive a stipend of $2,850 to help pay for their travel, housing, meals, and academic expenses for the duration of the institute.
+All participants in the Religious Worlds institute (and other 3-week, residential NEH summer programs) receive a stipend of $2,850.
+The stipend provides compensation to participants for their time commitment, and helps to defray participation costs such as travel, lodging, and meals.
+Participants are required to cover their own costs for travel, lodging, and meals, and will be reimbursed (at least in part) by the stipend.
 The stipend is considered taxable income.
 Click here for more details about these stipends, and the expectations that accompany them.

 Upon successful completion of the Religious Worlds institute, participants will be eligible to receive three graduate credits from Union Theological Seminary (equivalent to a semester-length course).
 Summer scholars will need to pay UTS fees for these credits, and the NEH does not provide funding for these costs.
 Click here for more details about these credits.